FedOptima: Optimizing Resource Utilization in Federated Learning: Background and motivation

-\begin{boxH} \textbf{Challenge 3: Disproportionate Contribution to Training}~- When the server asynchronously aggregates local models in offloading-based asynchronous FL, faster devices that complete more training iterations contribute disproportionately to the global model than slower devices. \end{boxH}
+When the server asynchronously aggregates local models in OAFL, faster devices that complete more training iterations contribute more to the global model than slower devices.

 The above affects the final model accuracy in two ways.
 Firstly, local models from slower devices may be stale as the global model may already be updated by local models from faster devices.
 In OAFL, staleness exists in both server and device models.
-Secondly, local models from slower devices are sent less frequently to the server, thereby making a relatively smaller contribution to the global model.
-Since local data on devices in the real-world is non-IID (non-independent and identically distributed), the imbalanced contributions from different datasets may lower the accuracy of the global model.
+Secondly, local models from slower devices are sent less frequently to the server, making a smaller contribution to the global model.
+Since device data in the real-world is non-independent and identically distributed (non-IID), the imbalanced contributions from different devices may lower the accuracy of the global model.

 The impact on accuracy is shown in Table~\ref{tab:homo-hetero}.
 We use two testbeds - one comprising homogeneous devices and the other heterogeneous devices.
 The latter is simulated using homogeneous devices by changing the default GPU frequency (see Section~ \ref{subsec:setup}).
-As shown in Table~\ref{tab:homo-hetero}, using OAFL, the accuracy of the model trained on the heterogeneous device platform is only 20.02\%, which is lower than the model accuracy on homogeneous devices (24.03\%).
+Using OAFL, the accuracy of the model trained on the heterogeneous device platform is only 20.02\%, which is lower than the model accuracy on homogeneous devices (24.03\%).

 \textit{Our system:} Since \MethodName\ trains only one global model it is never stale (Section~\ref{subsec:server-design}).
-The activations from different local models are selectively scheduled to the global model, thereby balancing the contribution of activations from different devices.
+The activations from different devices are selectively scheduled to the server, thereby balancing the contribution from different devices.
 Since the global model is trained centrally, the accuracy is higher than OAFL.
 Table~\ref{tab:homo-hetero} shows that models trained using \MethodName\ have comparable accuracy on homogeneous (39.75\%) and heterogeneous (40.05\%) devices, which is higher than the accuracy achieved by OAFL, suggesting that the model accuracy of \MethodName\ is not impacted by the disproportionate contribution of heterogeneous devices.